wessenstam/gts21/cicd/phase3/phase3.rst

 Uploading Images To Docker Hub
 +++++++++++++++++++++++++++++++

-Now that we are programmatically creating and testing our Docker image, the next step is to upload the versioned image to **Dcoker Hub** so it exists outside of our development environment.
+Now that we are programmatically creating and testing our Docker image, the next step is to upload the versioned image to **Docker Hub** so it exists outside of our development environment.
 Just as Git acts as version control for source code, **Docker Hub** will act as our version control repository for the Docker images themselves.

 The following exercise will require you to use your own **Docker Hub** credentials, not the **devnutanix** account referenced in the lab guide screenshots.